 - W-9 and bank account information

 These grants are for restaurants that chose to provide meals and food to people within distressed or under-represented communities.
 Grant funds will allow restaurants to cover the costs of food, preparation, and delivery of meals to vulnerable populations.
-Program details are still being finalized.
-To be alerted when applications are being accepted for the Restaurant Resiliency Program, click here.
+To learn more and apply to the Restaurant Resiliency Program, click here.

 These grant programs are for nonprofit arts and cultural organizations located in New York who serve the State’s constituents.
 The programs are facilitated and administered by the New York State Council on the Arts (NYSCA).
 A list of available funds for individual artists and organizations can be found at: https://arts.ny.gov/resources/relief.

 This program is designed to jump start the entertainment industry and support tourism activity in New York City.
 Eligible productions can receive tax credit of up to 25% of their production expenditures for two tax years (2021, 2022, or 2023).
 To qualify, a Musical and Theatrical Production must be a live, scripted performance with one or multiple performers that is performed in a qualified production facility in New York City.
 Ballet, opera, musical solo, group, band or orchestral performances, or stand-up comedy performances are not eligible.
 The program’s guidelines can be reviewed here.
 Initial applications are now available and must be submitted prior to the first paid performance.
 The final application is being developed and will be posted when available.
 Final applications are due no later than 90 days after the production closes or 90 days following the program end date of March 31, 2023, whichever comes first.